FranckyU/csbee/README.md

 ## B. Main features

-1. Leverage reactive Rails using Hotwire Turbo
+1. Leverage Reactive Rails using Hotwire Turbo
 2. Async offload of the import to background jobs so to not block the UI
 3. Downloadable CSV reports and import template
 3. List of customers-vehicles that is filterable